 2013 Reed Davis Projects for Peace AwardA Peaceful Mind; A Brighter Future by Desmond Rgwaringesu '14

 Desmond aims to establish a self-sustaining chicken farm at Gokomere High School in Zimbabwe which will generate funding for tuition, bicycles, meal plans and incentives for students who show remarkable academic improvement.
 This will help to narrow the academic achievement gap that currently exists between day scholars (usually first-generation students from poor rural backgrounds) and boarders (students from wealthier urban backgrounds).
 Reed more via the Davis Foundation's 2013 projects list.

 Peace Through Health Care by Gabe Butterfield '12 and Michael Gonzales '12

-The 2010 Davis Projects for Peace AwardErin Wilkus '10 built and maintained a language Resource Center in partnership with Tshulu Trust in a Venda community of South Africa.
+2010 Davis Projects for Peace AwardErin Wilkus '10 built and maintained a language Resource Center in partnership with Tshulu Trust in a Venda community of South Africa.
 By overseeing construction of the center and dedicating two months' residency to developing a local support network, she hoped to provide the Venda community of HaMakuya with the tools needed to learn English, an invaluable skill which will open doors to education, employment, and socioeconomic mobility.
 Read more about Erin's experience on the Rosetta Stone blog.
 Reed more via the Davis Foundation's 2010 projects list.

 In 2009, the Davis Projects for Peace initiative awarded Reed students Kirsten Mandala and Skye Macdonald $10,000 to teach peaceful conflict resolution to traumatized orphans in the Rwandan capital of Kigali.
-Read Kirsten's moving account about their preparations and experience in Rwanda.
+Read Kirsten's account of their preparations and experience in Rwanda.
 Reed more via the Davis Foundation's 2009 projects list.